rust-lang-nursery/rust-cookbook/src/basics.md

 Extracts a sorted and deduplicated list of hashtags from a text.

-The hashtag regex given here only catches latin hashtags that start with a letter.
+The hashtag regex given here only catches Latin hashtags that start with a letter.
 The complete [twitter hashtag regex] is way more complicated.

 ```rust
 extern crate regex;